Channels-DVR-Goodies/channels-dvr-goodies.github.io/index.md

 # Paul's (unofficial) goodies for the Channels DVR

- > **Your attention please:** these goodies are not provided by, and in no way are endorsed or supported by Fancy Bits LLC,
+ > **Your attention please:** these goodies are not provided by, and are in no way endorsed or supported by Fancy Bits LLC, the
- > the developers of the Channels DVR.
-If any part of these goodies don't work for you (or later stops working), that's
- > my obligation and perogative to fix, not theirs.
+ > developers of the Channels DVR.
+If any part of these goodies don't work for you, that's my obligation to fix, not theirs.

-If these goodies start to become a support burden from them, they would be well within their rights to ask me to 'cease and decist', which I will gladly do.
-I value the work they put into Channels DVR, and don't want to do anything that might get in the way of them continuing to improve an already-excellent product.
+If these goodies start to become a support burden from them, they would be well within their rights to ask me to 'cease and desist'.
+Channels DVR is valuable to me, as is the work they put into improving it.
+I don't want to do anything that could get in the way of that continuing.

+ > **Note:** Because of past unpleasent experiences I've had first-hand, I wrote [A Plea: Please be Reasonable](https://channels-dvr-goodies.github.io/Please-Be-Reasonable).
+ > If you think I'm somehow treating you unfairly, or that 'giving away free stuff' means I owe you something personally, please read (and
+ > understand) that page first. _Only then_ contact me to complain.
+I reserve the right to point you to that page in response.
+Life
+ > is simply too short.
+ >
+ > To be clear, the vast majority of you are reasonable, even appreciative.
+I get considerable satisfaction from sharing something with
+ > you that you find useful.
+Sadly seems like a few burdened with unreasonable attitudes can sour that satisfaction pretty quickly.

 ## [DVR2Plex](https://channels-dvr-goodies.github.io/DVR2Plex)